-"(2) A subpoena issued under paragraph (1)(C)(iii) may be enforced by any appropriate Federal court acting pursuant to a lawful request of the Review Board. "(k) WITNESS IMMUNITY.-The Review Board shall be
+"(2) A subpoena issued under paragraph (1)(C)(iii) may be enforced by any appropriate Federal court acting pursuant to a lawful request of the Review Board.

-"(R) WITNESS IMMUNITY.-The Review Board shall be considered to be an agency of the United States for purposes of section 6001 of title 18, United States Code.
+"(k) WITNESS IMMUNITY.-The Review Board shall be considered to be an agency of the United States for purposes of section 6001 of title 18, United States Code.

-"(l) OVERSIGHT.-(1) The Committee on Government Operations [now Committee on Government Reform] of the House of Representatives and the Committee on Governmental Affairs of the Senate shall have continuing oversight jurisdiction with respect to the official conduct of the Review Board and the disposition of postponed records after termination of the Review Board, and shall have access to any records held or created by the Review Board.
+"(l) OVERSIGHT.-(1) The Committee on Government Operations [now Committee on Government Reform] of the House of Representatives and the Committee on Governmental Affairs [now Committee on Homeland Security and Governmental Affairs] of the Senate shall have continuing oversight jurisdiction with respect to the official conduct of the Review Board and the disposition of postponed records after termination of the Review Board, and shall have access to any records held or created by the Review Board.